 - Enroll in the Tricare Supplement (for eligible members of the military community).

-- No changes to dental; next opportunity to make changes to dental coverage is October 2019 for January 1, 2020.
+- Add or drop basic dental or dental plus.
+Note, dental changes call only be made in odd numbered Open Enrollment years.
+Your next opportunity to make changes to dental coverage is October 2021 for January 1, 2022.

 - Enroll in or drop vision insurance for yourself and/or eligible dependents.*